 This cone shaped, flat at the top mountain can be seen all the way from town and its peak reaches 500 meters above sea level.
 Hardly an altitude – yet this is a challenging hike.

-Keep in mind that you are in the heart of the Caribbean, in a region that is incredibly humid and where the air is heavy to breathe.
-It rains pretty much every day at some point, and so the trail is muddy and slippery.
-To get to the beginning of the trail, you have to cross the river (either on a traditional boat called cayuca, or on foot, which means you have to strip of your clothes and carry your backpack on your head) and walk through a cocoa plantation.
+You are in the heart of the Caribbean, a region that is incredibly humid and where the air is heavy to breathe.
+It rains pretty much every day, and so the trail is muddy and slippery.
+To get to the beginning of the trail, you have to cross the river (either on a traditional boat called cayuca, or on foot, which means you have to strip off your clothes and carry your backpack on your head) and walk through a cocoa plantation.

 From the beginning of the actual trail, it takes about 2 hours to get to the top, from where you can enjoy beautiful views.
 The overall hike, including the walk from the visitors’ center where you have to stop to hire a guide (this is mandatory) takes 6 hours and includes a stop at some beautiful waterfalls too.